 Approximately 10 percent of the US population have been diagnosed with diabetes across economic, ethnic, and social backgrounds.
-In addition, another 7.3 million people have diabetes but have not been diagnosed yet.
+In addition, doctors have not yet diagnosed another 7.3 million people who have diabetes.
 Diabetes affects multiple systems throughout the body.
-It occurs when your pancreas does not produce enough insulin (type 1 diabetes) or is unable to utilize insulin efficiently (type 2 diabetes or prediabetes).
-When the body cannot move glucose from the bloodstream to the cells in the body to be used as energy, your blood sugar becomes too high.
+It occurs when your pancreas does not produce enough insulin (type 1 diabetes) or cannot utilize insulin efficiently (type 2 diabetes or prediabetes).
+When the body cannot move glucose from the bloodstream to the cells in the body to use it as energy, your blood sugar becomes too high.

 Symptoms of Diabetes

-Early detection is vital to decreasing the risk of long term complications, which is why it is important to know the most common symptoms of diabetes.
+Early detection is vital to decreasing the risk of long-term complications, which is why it is essential to know the most common symptoms of diabetes.
 Unfortunately, many of these symptoms can develop slowly over time and go unnoticed.
-The diabetic thinks that these symptoms are a natural part of aging.
+The person with diabetes thinks these symptoms are a natural part of aging.
 Let’s look at the top seven symptoms associated with diabetes.

 Frequent Urination

-When glucose levels are higher than normal, the kidneys must work harder to filter the excess sugar from the bloodstream.
-As glucose is filtered out of the bloodstream, the body will expel it through urination.
+When glucose levels are higher than usual, the kidneys must work harder to filter the excess sugar from the bloodstream.
+As the kidneys filter glucose out of the bloodstream, the body expels it through urination.
 Because the kidneys are working double time, the frequency of urination will increase.
-If you notice that you are urinating more frequently, try increasing your water consumption.
-This sounds counterintuitive; however, it will help flush the excess glucose from the body and reduce the pressure on your kidneys.
+If you notice urinating more frequently, try increasing your water consumption.
+It may sound counterintuitive, but it will help flush the excess glucose from the body and reduce the pressure on your kidneys.

 Excessive Thirst